Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Forecasting Australian Tourism Demand

 \section{Forecasting Australian Tourism Demand}

 The Australian Tourism Demand dataset \citep{wickramasuriya2019} measures the number of nights Australians spent away from home.
 It includes 228 monthly observations of Visitor Nights (VN) from January 1998 to December 2016, and has a cross-sectional grouped structure based on a geographic hierarchy crossed by purpose of travel.
 The geographic hierarchy comprises seven states, 27 zones, and 76 regions, for a total of 111 nested geographic divisions.
-Six of these zones (see the online appendix) are each formed by a single region, resulting in a total of 105 unique nodes in the hierarchy.
+Six of these zones are each formed by a single region, resulting in a total of 105 unique nodes in the hierarchy.
 The purpose of travel comprises four categories: holiday, visiting friends and relatives, business, and other.
 To avoid redundancies \citep{difonzo2022a}, 24 nodes are not considered, resulting in an unbalanced hierarchy of 525 unique nodes instead of the theoretical 555 with duplicated nodes.
 The dataset includes the 304 bottom series, which are aggregated into 221 upper time series. \autoref{tab:nseries} omits duplicated entries and updates the information in Table 7 from \cite{wickramasuriya2019}.
 This data can be temporally aggregated into 2, 3, 4, 6, or 12 months ($\mathcal{K} = \{12,4,3,2,1\}$).

-The forecasting experiment involves using a recursive training sample with an expanding window.
-The process begins by using the first 10 years of data, from January 1998 to December 2008, to generate forecasts for the entire following year (2009).
+We perform a rolling forecast experiment with an expanding window.
+The process begins by using the first 10 years, from January 1998 to December 2008, to generate forecasts for the entire following year (2009).
 Then, the training set is increased by one month.
-This process is repeated until the last training set is used (January 1998 to December 2015) with a total of 85 different forecast origins.
+This process is repeated until the last training set is used (January 1998 to December 2015) with a total of 85 different test sets.
 For the temporal aggregation dimension we aggregate the monthly data up to annual data.
 We obtain $12$-step, $6$-step, $4$-step, $3$-step, $2$-step and $1$-step ahead base forecasts respectively from the monthly data and the aggregation over 2, 3, 4, 6, and 12 months.
-ETS models selected by minimizing the AICc criterion with the R package \texttt{forecast} are fitted to the log-transformed data, with the resulting base forecasts being back-transformed to produce non-negative forecasts, as described in \cite{wickramasuriya2020}.
+ETS models selected by minimizing the AICc criterion \citep{Rforecast} are fitted to the log-transformed data, with the resulting base forecasts being back-transformed to produce non-negative forecasts \citep{wickramasuriya2020}.